Shameemah/itmd-362-pp/pp-07/readme.md

 * How you implemented it in your sketch: Alignment is used to make the page easy on the eye.
 Also, primary content is is clear and visible at the default size.

-* HCI Guidline Three (URL):
+* HCI Guidline Three (URL): https://msdn.microsoft.com/en-us/library/windows/desktop/dn742478(v=vs.85).aspx
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: Bold is used sparingly and no italics are used at all.
+Question marks are present at the end of questions.
+Main instructions are very clear and visible.